Stanford University

 JAMES LANDAY

 James Landay is a Professor of Computer Science and the Anand Rajaraman and Venky Harinarayan Professor in the School of Engineering at Stanford University.
+Landay is also the co-founder and Denning Co-Director of the Stanford Institute for Human-centered Artificial Intelligence (HAI).
 He specializes in human-computer interaction.
 He is the founder and co-director of the World Lab, a joint research and educational effort with Tsinghua University in Beijing.

 BIOGRAPHY